papercutter0324/SpeakingEvals/README.md

 # Understanding the Code
+To be added soon.

+# Understanding the Code
 Some users may be a little nervous about what is happening, especially after being asked to enable Macros and (for MacOS users) getting a bunch of file & folder permission pop-ups and a password request.
 To help assuage any worries, I have uploaded the source code here for anyone to see.

    1. ThisWorkbook.vba - This is the code that takes all the data you entered and generates unique PDFs for each student.